 “I don’t eat for taste, I eat for function.”

-• Post workout your muscles should be screaming from the torture you just put them through and they need nutrients to recover and grow, you should have a protein shake with fast acting carbohydrates to spike your insulin and shuttle that protein directly into your muscles, about an hour later you should eat a meal with protein and slow digesting carbohydrates.
+- Post workout your muscles should be screaming from the torture you just put them through.
+They need nutrients to recover and grow.
+You should have a protein shake with fast acting carbohydrates to spike your insulin and shuttle that protein directly into your muscles.
+About an hour later you should eat a meal with protein and slow digesting carbohydrates.
 Recovery should begin right after your last rep of your workout.
 If you could see a little kid eating it, put it down.
-I know we all love Captain Crunch, but we're not ten years old anymore.
+I know we all love Captain Crunch, but we’re not ten years old anymore.

-• Try and keep your fats under 15-20 grams per meal and your protein and carbs about equal.
+- Try and keep your fats under 15-20 grams per meal, protein and carbs about equal.

 Some examples of good protein sources would be